corbado/example-passkeys-flutter/README.md

 Variables:

-- PACKAGE-NAME: The Android package name (e.g. com.corbado.api) for this app if you don't rename it
+- PACKAGE-NAME: The Android package name (com.corbado.api for this app if you don't rename it)
-- FINGERPRINT-OF-YOUR-SIGNING-KEY: The raw fingerprint of the key with which the app is signed (eg. 7H:AC:4C:...).
+- FINGERPRINT-OF-YOUR-SIGNING-KEY: The SHA-256 fingerprint obtained in step 3.1 (eg. 7H:AC:4C:...).

 You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is set up correctly.

-### 3.2.
-Add authorized origin/android app in dev panel.

-Additionally you have to add the app as authorized origin inside the developer panel.
-Choose a name you want, and as origin take `android:apk-key-hash:<hash>` where the hash is the base64URL encoded signing certificate key from before.
-If the assetlinks.json file is self hosted, add your domain as rpID, if it is Corbado hosted, add pro-xxx.auth.corbado.com as rpID.
+Now you can set your domain without protocol or path (e.g. auth.corbado.com) as rpID in the developer panel under Settings->Android.

 ### 3.3.
 Running the Android app